Approved: May 2015

 Individuals who are enrolled in the University of Toronto’s PharmD for Pharmacists Program

 , registered in good standing as pharmacists and practising in another Canadian jurisdiction, and meet the requirements for registration as an intern other than having successfully completed studentship within the previous year may register as interns solely for the purpose of completing the program’s experiential rotations.

 The certificate of registration for interns registered under this policy is valid for two years.
 College staff will extend the validity for these interns’ certificates of registration in one year increments for a maximum of two additional years if the intern continues to meet the Decision Criteria.

 The applicant will submit an application indicating that he or she wishes to be registered as an intern, including evidence of his or her pharmacist registration in another Canadian jurisdiction.
 College staff will review the application and supporting materials to decide whether the application may be processed.
 Applicants will be directly notified whether or not they have been granted an intern certificate of registration.

 This policy is only applicable where:

-- The applicant is registered as a pharmacist in good standing in another jurisdiction with an active practice license for patient care.
+- The applicant is registered as a pharmacist in good standing in another Canadian jurisdiction with an active practice license for patient care.

 - The applicant is enrolled and actively participating in the University of Toronto’s PharmD for Pharmacists program;